influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/_index.md

 {{% /tab-content %}}
 {{< /tabs-wrapper >}}

+For additional information on DBRP mappings see [Manage DBRP mappings](/influxdb/v2.4/query-data/influxql/dbrp/).

 ## InfluxQL support

 InfluxDB OSS 2.x supports the following InfluxQL statements and clauses.
 See supported and unsupported queries below.